mariobecerra/mariobecerra.github.io/_pages/03_other stuff.md

 ### 2018

+* "The Cuckoo's Calling" by Robert Galbraith / J.K.
+Rowling
+* "To Kill a Mockingbird" by Harper Lee
+* "The Mystery Knight" by George R.R.
+Martin
+* "The Sworn Sword" by George R.R.
+Martin
+* "The Hedge Knight" by George R.R.
+Martin
+* "The Stranger" by Albert Camus
+* "The Three-Body Problem" by Cixin Liu
 * "Naked Statistics: Stripping the Dread from the Data" by Charles Wheelan
 * "The Grapes of Wrath" by John Steinbeck
 * "The Catcher in the Rye" by J.D.
 Salinger